 Special requirements for EU approved fishing vessels

-Local authority approved freezer, reefer or factory vessels that land frozen or processed fish directly into GB will also require:
+Local authority approved freezer, reefer or factory vessels that land frozen or processed fish directly into Great Britain will also require:

-- a Captain's Certificate signed by the captain who is authorised by their competent authority from April 2021
+- a captain's certificate signed by the captain who is authorised by their competent authority from October 2021

-- the fish to be landed into a BCP approved for the landed fishery product from July 2021
+- the fish to be landed into a border control post approved for the landed fishery product from January 2022

-Non-food approved registered vessels that land fresh fish directly into GB at a NEAFC designated port will not need:
+Non-food approved registered vessels that land fresh fish directly into Great Britain at a NEAFC designated port will not need: